 Christians and "Messianic Jews and Gentiles" worship Jesus as God; he is nothing but an idol!
 If Jesus, as he professes, is truly the son of the one God of Israel, then why would he only partially complete his task?
 Why didn't he fulfill ALL the OT prophecies like he was supposed to?
 Until Jesus returns and fulfills all the remaining prophecies, he is nothing but a prophet who "produced great signs and wonders" in our midst.
 Beware, Hashem is "testing us"!
 If we are commanded to fear the Lord (Deuteronomy 6:13), anything less than a total fulfillment of prophecy will not suffice.

-Some of the prophecies the prophets of old (Moses, Isaiah, Jeremiah, etc.) did not come true while they were alive - and some of the events have not come true yet.
+Having said that, some of the prophecies the prophets of old (Moses, Isaiah, Jeremiah, etc.) did not come true while they were alive - and some of the events have not come true yet.
 Yet the rabbinics still believe Moses, Isaiah, Jeremiah, etc. are still True Prophets of G-d.
 Some of the same rabbis know Gog-Magog war is soon to take place so Ezekiel's prophecies did not all occur when he was alive.
 This shows the rabbis who hold to the above statement are hypocrites and that the above argument by unbelieving rabbis against Yeshua is ludicrous.

-Furthermore, the "Old Testament" assures us that God DOES have a "son" and that that "son" shall be called "ADONAI Our Righteousness".
+Furthermore, the "Old Testament" (Tanach) assures us that God DOES have a "son" and that that "son" shall be called "ADONAI Our Righteousness".
 In "Old Testament" times, God spoke through Himself, dreams, visions, and the prophets.
 Today, He speaks through His Son - through Whom He also made the world (John 1:3, 10; I Cor.
 8:6; Eph.
 3:9; Col. 1:16; Heb.
 1:2):

 Proverbs 30:4 - Who has gone up to heaven and come down?
 Who has cupped the wind in the palms of his hands?
 Who has wrapped up the waters in his cloak?
 Who established all the ends of the earth?
 What is his name, and what is his son's name?
 Surely you know!

 Hebrews 1: 2 But now, in the acharit-hayamin (these last days) he has spoken to us through his Son, to whom he has given ownershp of everything and through whom he created the universe.
-3 This Son is the readiance of the Sh'khinah (Spirit), the very expression God's essence, upholding all that exists by his powerful word; and after he had HaG'dulah BaM'romim (the Majesty on High).
+3 This Son is the radiance of the Sh'khinah (Spirit), the very expression God's essence, upholding all that exists by his powerful word; and after he had HaG'dulah BaM'romim (the Majesty on High).

 Micah 5:2 - But you, Beit-Lechem near Efrat, so small among the clans of Y'hudah, out of you will come forth to me the future ruler of Isra'el, whose origins are far in the past, back in ancient times.